dtinth/internship/README.rst

 To connect to backend, there are 2 options.

-1. Simply connect to the Backend_.
+1. Simply set up the Backend_.
+The frontend will connect to it automatically.
 2. Set up a proxy to the production Backend server::

       proxy -p 8001 -t 'http://ASK_FOR_IP_ADDERSS_FROM_CHANON:8001/'